PNWDrew/onz-pool/README.md

 use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

-# Modified slightly for ONZ by pnwdrew.
+Modified slightly for ONZ by pnwdrew.
 Use with caution, monitor a few payouts to be sure.

-# to get ONZ version
+to get ONZ version

   git clone -b onz-pool https://github.com/PNWDrew/lwf-pool.git

-# I rename it to onz-pool but not necessary
+I rename it to onz-pool but not necessary

   mv lwf-pool onz-pool

-See other README_LWF for LWF specifics
+See other README_ONZ for ONZ specifics

 ########ALL CREDIT FOR THIS SCRIPT GOES TO DAKK, pnwdrew DID NOT AND COULD NOT WRITE THIS :)#########

-  See README_LWF for specific LWF instructions

 ## Configuration
 Fork this repo; edit config.json and modify the first lines with your settings: